 - Who made the purchase

-Another example includes timecards or other labor reporting completed in a timely manner.
-A timecard should have sufficient detail to determine:
+Another example includes timecards or other labor reporting completed promptly.

 - What award was worked on